rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise2/README.md

 ### Step 12: Verify Initial Registry State

-Before triggering the automated build pipeline, verify that your container registry is initially empty to establish a baseline for comparison.
+Before triggering the automated build pipeline, check the current state of your container registry.

 Check the current state of your container registry: